 World IBD Day was created in 2010 by 5 founding members including the Crohn’s and Colitis Foundation (US), the Crohn’s and Colitis Foundation Canada, Crohn’s and Colitis Australia, Crohn’s and Colitis UK, ABCD (Brazil) and the European Federation of Crohn´s and Ulcerative Colitis Associations (EFCCA).

 It takes place on 19 May each year and unites people worldwide in their fight against Crohn's disease and ulcerative colitis and to show support for people living with these conditions as there is still little public understanding of the pain and chronic suffering with which IBD patients courageously cope every day of their lives.

 If you are part of a patient organisation please let us know your plans for World IBD Day 2021.
 Write to email@example.com

 If you are an IBD activitist, or your company or organisation wants to support our cause please join our campaign!

-3) Download our communication material
+3) Download and use our communication material

 4) Join us on Social Media!